glowkeeper/P3D/docs/labs/week5Session1.md

 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) is an object-oriented language featuring classes that you instantiate as objects (as and when required).
 The class _NewBehaviourScript_, above, inherits from Unity's [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), which is a base class from which every Unity script inherits its functionality. _NewBehaviourScript_ overrides the _MonoBehaviour_ methods _Start_ and _Update_ - _Start_ is called when the object is first created (and before the first [frame](https://www.cprogramming.com/tutorial/animation/frames_and_layers.html) update), and _Update_ is called once every frame render.

 _MonoBehaviour_ defines other behaviour, too - the one you will likely see most frequently is _FixedUpdate_, which is called by the physics system at a rate independant from the main game frame rate.
 For example, imagine the physics engine is running at fifty calls per second, and the frame rate is running at twenty-five frames per second (FPS), then _FixedUpdate_ will be called twice per frame.
 For that reason, it is bad practice to put physics calculations in _Update_ - they should go in _FixedUpdate_, instead.
 Equally, user input should go in _Update_, and not _FixedUpdate_.
 Unity defaults to a _Time_, _Fixed Timestep_ of 0.02, which translates to _FixedUpdate_ getting called fifty times a second, and a _VFX_, _Fixed Timestep_ of 0.001666667, which translates to 60 FPS.

+## A Simple Game

+Below, you will create a simple game out of the shipping container you created in [Week 4, Session 2](./week4Session2.md), using [ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder).

+### Introduction to Scripting

+Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), and open the project you created in the [last lab](week4Session2.md).

 SpawnManager: